-The Chief Scientist provides leadership for all grantees on the ship.
-In this role this individual is responsible for coordinating and implementing the USAP research on the vessel and in the cruise operational area.
-He/she is also responsible for the professional and personal conduct of embarked science personnel.
-The Chief Scientist provides appropriate guidance and proactive leadership to ensure the safety of the scientific team while on board.
-A robust working relationship with the MPC and the ship's Captain promotes a safe working environment.
+The chief scientist provides leadership for all grantees on the ship.
+In this role, this individual is responsible for the safe adherence to the RSP (Research Support Plan) while coordinating and implementing the USAP research onboard the vessel and in the cruise operational area.
+The chief scientist is also responsible for the professional and personal conduct of embarked scientific personnel.
+A robust working relationship with the MPC and the ship's captain promotes an effective and safe working environment.